 Skip to main content

-Bring your design system package to Figma Make
+Bring your design system package to a Make kit

 note